Handwashing is the single most important way to prevent the spread of infection.

 Remove hand jewelry.
 Pin rings, watches, bracelets to the inside of your pocket.

 Wet hands with warm water.
 Apply soap.
-Wash for 10-15 seconds using vigorous
+Wash for at least 20 seconds seconds using vigorous

 mechanical friction.
 Pay attention to the areas between the fingers, around

 and under the fingernails, and the wrists.
 Rinse well to remove soap and germs.